eyounx/ZOOpt/example/simple_functions/README.md

 * mixed_function: a sum-of-all-dimension function for mixed real/discrete dimensions

-In `example.pl`,  the main program has four sections separated by `if`.
+In `example.py`,  the main program has four sections separated by `if`.
 Each section is an example for minimzing one function.